Skip to content

 else:

-f"Remote process {uuid} (PID {remote_pid}) did not terminate after SIGKILL signal."
+f"Remote process {uuid} (PID {remote_pid}) did not terminate within timeout of {timeout} seconds after SIGKILL signal."

 )